jensrossbach/node-red-contrib-chronos/README.md

 The following icons have been taken from Node-RED provided nodes:
 * Timer icon (Node-RED delay node)
 * Switch icon (Node-RED switch node)
+* Flip icon (Node-RED change node)

 The following icons have been taken from Flaticon:
 * Hour glass icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>
 * Funnel icon made by <a href="https://www.flaticon.com/free-icon/funnel_843709?term=filter&page=1&position=13" title="Kiranshastry">Kiranshastry</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>

 For the calculation of sun and moon position based times, the nodes make use of the great Node.js library [SunCalc](https://www.npmjs.com/package/suncalc) from [Vladimir Agafonkin](https://www.npmjs.com/~mourner).
+Date and time algorithms are provided by the Node.js library [Moment.js](https://www.npmjs.com/package/moment).

 The map for showing the location coordinates in the configuration node is provided by [OpenStreetMap](https://www.openstreetmap.org).